stnlywng/Poker-AI-Model/README.md

 - `<model_save_path>` — Required location of where to store your model, make sure location exists beforehand (e.g., ./models)
 - `<batch_size>` — Optional (default is 32)
   ```
-5. Run test_models where you give a spot in json format (input), and get a resulting output.
+5. Run test_models.py where you give a spot in json format (input), and get a resulting output.

 ## Sample.